tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The current model of the AM RLC entity does not support the re-segmentation of the retransmission buffer.
-Rather, the AM RLC entity just expects to receive a big enough transmission opportunity.
-An assertion fails if a too small transmission opportunity is received.
+Rather, the AM RLC entity just waits to receive a big enough transmission opportunity.

 Unsupported features